All Episodes

 Well, you can't even do that anymore, I guess.

-But once you start in a public restroom to play footsee with the guy in the next stall, you're lucky to get out of there without a broken nose, let alone getting busted by the cops.
+But once you start in a public restroom to play FTSE with the guy in the next stall, you're lucky to get out of there without a broken nose, let alone getting busted by the cops.

-That goes beyond hitting on somebody.
+Well, that goes beyond hitting on somebody.

 Is there a law against that?

-Like, um, I I don't understand.
+Like, I don't understand.

-I just when is that illegal?
+Just when is that illegal?

 Well, there's a law against solicitation.

-And a solicitation has various permutations.
+And solicitation has various permutations.

-Was it and rubbing your foot against mine while I'm trying to do my business is probably one of them.
+And rubbing your foot against mine while I'm trying to do my business is probably one of them.

-Well, it wasn't a matter of prostitution, it was a matter of sex in a public place.
+It was a matter of sex in a public place.

-And even the first amendment doesn't cover that yet.
+And even the First Amendment doesn't cover that yet.

 It's not against what happens.